“I have told you this so that my joy may be in you and your joy might be complete.” (John15:9-17).

 Speaking of “all things royal,” take note, the name “Charlotte” was in the headlines this week in England.

-So this is a day in time, and a day of grace.
+So this is a day in time and a day of grace.
 This time of year is filled with grace-filled celebrations.
-Yesterday, I attended a first holy communion of second graders at the Santa Catalina School.
+Yesterday, I attended the first holy communion of second graders at the Santa Catalina School.
 Last week I presided at a wedding anniversary of friends of mine, surrounded by family and friends.
 There are graduations and high school/college reunions.
-These are all signs of vitality and growth, transitions and accomplishments.
+These are all signs of vitality and growth, transitions, and accomplishments.

-We celebrate Mother’s Day to honor women and sometimes this is not limited to women, also men, who do the astonishing works of life and generative love: sometime as single moms, working moms, caring for and being “care-give” to their children, and older parents.
+We celebrate Mother’s Day to honor women, and sometimes this is not limited to women who do the astonishing works of life and generative love: sometimes as single moms, working moms, caring for, and being “care-give” to their children, and older parents.

 John continues this theme in telling us: “I have told you this so that my joy may be with you, and your joy may be complete.”

-Yes, it is this joy and blessing of this Mother’s Day that we celebrate with an optimism for our children and all those who honor the baptism that bring us to new life, in Christ; and his own mother Mary, and in this month of May, we especially honor and praise her.
+Yes, it is this joy and blessing of this Mother’s Day that we celebrate with optimism for our children and all those who honor the baptism that brings us to new life, in Christ; and his mother Mary, and in May, we especially honor and praise her.